 Blackawton and bellringing

 In most towers in England methods are rung i.e. a band will ring the bells in a pattern they have learnt in advance.
 Call changes are also rung (i.e. from rounds instead of the name of a method being called out a pair of bells are switched by being instructed to switch places), but but usually only when there are learners in the tower who have not made sufficient progress in learning to ring methods.
 In Devon and Cornwall though, many towers only ring call changes – but without the distraction of a method to recall they generally ring the bells to a far higher level of accuracy in striking than method ringers of the same level of experience could achieve.
-(This means accuracy in timing when the clapper strikes the bell and hence when the bell sounds; all the gaps between the bells are supposed to be equal).
+(This means accuracy in timing when the clapper strikes the bell and hence when the bell sounds; all the gaps between the bells sounding should be equal).
 An old tradition of competition persists to a far greater extent, too, although this is declining as many villages now struggle to maintain a band.
 In the South Hams “Devon style” call change ringing still dominates, and in the C19th century it is unlikely that local ringers rang anything else.
 And then they certainly could find ringers to compete.

 One of the successful bands for a while was the Blackawton Youths.
 We can learn about the competitions and the success of different teams from newspaper reports.